PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 2.0.1
+---
+- added Unicode support for /steamnick

+Version 2.0
+---
+- new steam-exclusive version of QuakeLive made all existing scripts obsolete.
+This is a restart of extraQL
+- everything related to the old QL Launcher.exe was removed
+- auto-update handling was removed.
+This is now handled through the Steam Workshop

 Version 1.21
 ---
 - added a /steamnick servlet for the steamNick userscript, which can be used with the steam-exlusive QL build